denson/superset/README.md

 su - postgres
 # If above doesn't work, try sudo -i -u postgres

 # Create a user who will access the database.
-I am calling this user flaskuser
+I am calling this user installer
 createuser --pwprompt --interactive
 # When it asks whether user is superuser say yes
 # Save password securely